 - little accountability and poorly defined or non-existent review or audit processes with regards to the expenditure of public funds

-- an ‘ends justifies the means’ mind-set borne from ideological fervency.
+- an ‘ends justifies the means’ mind-set borne from ideological fervency, including the suppression of alternative viewpoints.

 Regardless of whether criminal intent is present, or simply misguided or self-serving behaviour, the key common-sense questions that need to be answered include: